ClarkAllen1556/resume_site/src/assets/meta/Resume.md

 ## Work History

-### Software Engineer - System Design/Architecture, NTT Com.
-Engineering
+### Software Engineer - Human Resocia Co., Ltd.

 * Spring 2020 - Current
 * Tokyo, Japan

-Currently, I'm working for NTT Communication Engineering as a system designer.
-Here, I am tasked with solving unique and challenging system integration issues.
+Currently, I'm working as a software engineer for Human Resocia in Tokyo, Japan.
+Here I'm contracted out at NTT Communication Engineering where I provide system design consultation.
+Day-to-day, I am tasked with solving unique and challenging system integration issues for the purpose of vertical scaling.
 I use a variety of tools to develop new system architectures to achieve a flexible system that will meet our specific development needs.

 ### Software Engineering Intern - Automation/Test, Sensus Boise